Mapping weather | National Library of Australia (NLA)

 Learning activities

-• identify the symbols for high (H) and low (L) pressure systems, cold fronts, warm fronts, occluded fronts and stationary fronts.
-Discuss the effects these have on our experience of the weather
+• Identify symbols for high (H) and low (L) pressure systems, cold fronts, warm fronts, occluded fronts and stationary fronts

-• research and draw the symbols for wind speed
+• Research and draw symbols for wind speed

-Once students have built some familiarity, have the whole group construct a surface chart (on the wall) and contribute a different weather symbol.
-Explore your map as a group, discussing what kind of weather it might mean for the day.
+Once students are familiar with the symbols, have the class collectively construct a surface chart on the wall.
+Each student can add a different weather symbol.
+Discuss as a group what kind of weather the map indicates for the day.

 Need help?